Miley Cyrus hits top of charts

-Former X Factor star Lucy Spraggan is new in at number seven today with her major label debut Join The Club.
+Former X Factor contestant Lucy Spraggan is new in at number seven with her major label debut Join The Club.

 The singer's self-released album, Top Room At the Zoo, peaked at number 22 on the Official Albums Chart last September before she was asked to take it off sale by the show's producers.

 Haim's album Days Are Gone has dropped from number one to number five on the chart, while the Arctic Monkeys are at three with AM and Kings of Leon's Mechanical Bull is at number four.